 Will your finishes be up to scratch, or are you better off directing skilled tradespeople while you oversee works, rather than attempting to carry them out on your own?

-After your first couple of renovations you’ll have a much better idea as to the people and processes involved and how long it all takes to play out.
+After your first couple of renovations, you’ll have a much better idea of the people and processes involved and how long it all takes to play out.

-Allow a contingency of at least 10 per cent when working out costings and create a realistic budget that accounts for every possible aspect of works required to deliver the desired outcome.
+Allow a contingency of at least 10 per cent when working out costings and create a realistic budget that accounts for every possible aspect of work required to deliver the desired outcome.

 Focus more on aesthetic improvements, rather than costly structural works that will eat away at your bottom line but do little to add end value to your asset.

 You’ll also need to factor in any loan repayments you have to meet while the property sits vacant, and maintain a tight but manageable schedule to avoid time and budget blowouts.

 Chances are, unexpected delays will occur on your project as they do for many developments, so keep these in mind when planning your contingency as well.